 Getting out of a warm bed on a chilly October day is never easy.
-But this pumpkin coffee cake might make it a little bit easier.
+But this vegan pumpkin coffee cake might make it a little bit easier.

 Imagine sipping a steaming hot cup of rich black coffee…sounds pretty good, right?
 Now, next to the coffee is a plate with a warm, soft, and perfectly moist piece of pumpkin coffee cake…um, yummm.
 On top of the coffee cake is a sweet and crunchy cinnamon pecan streusel and sitting next to the plate is a fork.
 Your fork.